-- The Final Design Phase of EMU systems continues to near completion, with exception of Truck (bogie) Assembly, and software intensive systems (Monitoring and Diagnostic and Train Control Systems).
-The FDR of the Truck Assembly is scheduled for October 2018 and software intensive systems are scheduled for December 2019. - Stadler's new railcar manufacturing facility construction continues to advance on schedule. - Stadler continues to have discussions with Wabtec as the Interoperable Electronic Train Management System (I-ETMS) supplier for carborne PTC equipment.
-Wabtec has submitted a technical and commercial proposal to Stadler and face-to-face discussions have taken place. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor, Safety and Quality Assurance personnel, and PCEP Program Scheduling. - The PCEP Team continues to address systemwide interface issues involving the emerging EMU design, existing Caltrain wayside infrastructure, and emerging Electrification Project designs. - Ten weeks of carshell structural testing at an independent facility in Dresden, Germany has commenced.
-The third production Cab Car is being tested. - First Article Inspection (FAI) of first painted carshell was successfully completed.
+- The Final Design Phase of most EMU systems continues to near completion.
+Exceptions are software intensive systems (e.g., Monitoring and Diagnostic, Train Control and Passenger Information Systems) and the Truck Assembly (bogie), which is scheduled for October 2018.
+The software intensive system Final Design Reviews are scheduled for the end of 2019. - The first carshells were shipped on July 9 from Altenrhein.
+These empty, but painted shells are the first two cab cars for Trainset 1. - Stadler's new railcar manufacturing facility construction continues to advance on schedule.
+The 'Displacement Hall' portion of the facility is near completion and will be used to receive the first cars, scheduled to arrive at the end of August. - Stadler continues to have discussions with Wabtec as the Interoperable Electronic Train Management System (I-ETMS) supplier for carborne PTC equipment.
+PCEP is developing a no-cost change order to Stadler covering the change from Interoperable Incremental Train Control System (Alstom) to I-ETMS (Wabtec).
+Efforts continue to mitigate possible delivery delays. - 'Sequencing' workaround discussions are ongoing to address the current gap between EMU initial delivery and availability of electrification for EMU testing. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor, Safety, Quality Assurance, and PCEP Program Scheduling. - The PCEP team continues to address systemwide interface issues involving the emerging EMU design, existing Caltrain wayside infrastructure, Electrification Project designs and the Caltrain PTC Program. - Carshell structural testing at an independent facility in Dresden, Germany was successfully completed.
+The shell will be returned to Stadler for use in Trainset 3.